MWyssy/ce-gitops-argocd-public/README.md

 You'll see there is a folder called **my-app** and the YAML files in there are empty.

-Try populating those files in order to deploy one of your own containers to your cluster via ArgoCD.
+Try populating those files in order to deploy one of your own containers, such as the Java Spring boot app, to your cluster via ArgoCD.

 To help guide you, you will need:

 * Make sure you have pushed your image to your own container registry.
-You could do this with CircleCI if you have completed that task
+You could do this with CircleCI if you have completed that task.

 * Make sure ArgoCD port forwarding is enabled, log in to ArgoCD and set up a **New App**